A simple way to sell tokens.

 Coin Machine is a mechanism which sells limited amounts of tokens in fixed-price batches, adjusting prices up or down in between sale periods based on recent demand.
 Think of it like a continuous series of hard-capped micro-ICOs in which token price is determined by performance in prior sales.
 Coin Machine sacrifices continual availability and real-time price adjustment for the simple semantics of fixed price and fixed supply, thereby also sidestepping the challenges of price manipulation, volatility, and front-running.

 Specifically, Coin Machine takes the following parameters: a target and maximum number of tokens to sell per period, as well as a period length (i.e. hour, day) as well as a number of periods to use as a price averaging window.
 Coin Machine then sells up to the maximum number of tokens per period, but adjusts the prices based on the target number of tokens.
-In this way, if the maximum number of tokens is sold each period (representing high demand), the prices will adjust upward.
-Alternatively, if less than the target number of tokens are sold, the prices will adjust downward.
+In this way, if more than the target number of tokens is sold each period (representing high demand), the prices will adjust upward.
+Alternatively, if fewer than the target number of tokens are sold, the prices will adjust downward.
 If exactly the target number of tokens are sold each period, prices remain constant, while the length of the averaging window determines the volatility of price over time.